namedwebsockets/networkwebsockets/README.md

         cd `go list -f '{{.Dir}}' github.com/richtr/namedwebsockets`

-5. Run a Named WebSockets Proxy:
+5. Run your Named WebSockets Proxy:

         go run *.go

+At this point your Named WebSockets Proxy should be up and ready for usage at `localhost:9009`*!

+You can now start using your Named WebSockets Proxy via any of the [Named WebSocket Proxy Interfaces](#named-websocket-interfaces) described below.

-Note: Named WebSockets works on port `9009` (and port `9009` only!).
-Only change the port in the source code if you know what you are doing.
+\* Named WebSocket Proxies should run on port `9009` and port `9009` only.
+Changing the port number is likely to break things.

 #### Set up a DNS Service Discovery Client